sadpotat/music-companion/README.md

 ### Features I haven't implemented yet :
 Audio recognition has not been added yet.
 I'm thinking of using  [Shazam API](https://github.com/Numenorean/ShazamAPI).

-I'll also probably add a section for displaying song info, like artist information, release date and highest ranking on the Billboard 200.